madelynemoloney1/A3-Self-watering-plant-/README.md

 ![Screen Shot 2022-10-29 at 2 50 48 pm](https://user-images.githubusercontent.com/116044049/198812590-1b757b95-ff66-444c-a2e2-7e856e784ae9.png)

 ## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.

-I needed these resources to created the project: Plant, MicroBit, Electronic Soil Moisture Sensor, Water pump 3 volts, Relay Module, Crocodile cable's, container and cable wires.
+You needed these resources to created the project: a Plant, a MicroBit, Electronic Soil Moisture Sensor, Water pump 3 volts, Relay Module, Crocodile cable's, container and cable wires.
+The project needs a large amount of area to set it up.
+To get started you will need to set up the wires to the microbit, soil moisture sensor, relay module and water pump.
+I was inspired by a tutorial for the setup (shown in the acknowledgements).
+Then you download the code onto the Microbit, then you can start it.

 ## Usage
-How does one go about using it?

 When pressing button A on the Micro-bit it starts the pump for 3 seconds putting water into the plant.
 ![Screen Shot 2022-10-29 at 3 03 15 pm](https://user-images.githubusercontent.com/116044049/198812996-92242af4-bebf-45d1-9493-a8d7da767dbe.png)